alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 <pre><code>{"_index": "works-indexed-2022-10-04", "_id": "qpugxbb6", "_score": null, "_source": {}, "sort": [0]}<br/>
 {"_index": "works-indexed-2022-10-04", "_id": "v7tb52v3", "_score": 0, "_source": {"data": {"notes": [{"contents": "ESTC T90673"}, {"contents": "Electronic reproduction.
 Farmington Hills, Mich. : Thomson Gale, 2003.
 (Eighteenth century collections online).
 Available via the World Wide Web.
 Access limited by licensing agreements."}], "physicalDescription": "[4], xlviii, [16] p, 2144 columns ; 20."}}, "sort": [0]}</code></pre></div>

-I did a bit more filtering with tools like `jq` and `grep` to extract just the `_source` field, and remove any empty documents (not all out records have the empty fields populated).
+I did a bit more filtering with tools like `jq` and `grep` to extract just the `_source` field, and remove any empty documents (not all our records use those fields).
 I also removed values that never contained the number `1`, as surely they'd be excluded by the query.

 <div class="nowrap">